The MSI package is designed to install and configure MySQL in such a way that you can immediately get started using MySQL.

 Click the Got to the main User Accounts page link.

 Deselect or uncheck the check box next to Use User Account Control (UAC) to help protect your computer.
-Click OK to save the setting.
+Click to save the setting.